 My friends contacted me soon after that blog to apologize for their honoring of this toxic leader.

 Today I was reading in Psalm 54 and got another take on this by the Holy Spirit impressing upon me God’s vindication.
-I was deeply challenged for those attitudes I had back then.
+I was deeply challenged for the attitudes I have had.

 Psalm 54 says “strangers have risen up against me.”
 But David, the composer, says,